The story of Conor Thomas, his loan to Liverpool at 16 & his move to India

-Thomas has many years ahead of him in professional football, but he has already dipped his toes into coaching alongside his former Coventry team-mate James Maddison, who is currently catching the eye with Norwich City.
+Thomas has many years ahead of him in professional football, but he has already dipped his toes into coaching alongside his former Coventry team-mate James Maddison.

-In the summer, the pair set up Future Sports, which puts on coaching camps for kids around Coventry.
+In the summer of 2017, the pair set up Future Sports, which puts on coaching camps for kids around Coventry.

 “I’m 24 and he’s 21 so we just thought it would be better to set it up now while we’re playing just so we could help out in Coventry while we were back for the summer.

 “It did quite well so we ended up setting up the development centre and it’s just going from there.
 It wasn’t really planned, but it just kind of took off and we rolled with it.”